crnabnz/EEG-Self-Reported-Emotion-Analysis-using-the-DREAMER-Dataset/README.md

         "rmarkdown"
     ))
   **3. Prepare Data :**

-    Due to licensing, the DREAMER dataset is not included in this repository.
       1. Download the DREAMER dataset from Kaggle.
+(You will find the dataset file "ml_data.csv" in dataset/ folder.)
-      2. Unzip and place the files in the data/ directory.
+      2. Unzip and place the files in the dataset/ directory.

   **4. Run :**

        Once the environments are ready and the dataset it in place:
+       Set your folder with its correct path as working directory or type:
+       > setwd("~/_foldername_")

 # References :